wp-plugins/subscribe2/ReadMe.txt

 * Improved regex replacedment of s strike and del HTML tags in plaintext emails - thanks to jimshell
 * Use wp_kses() rather than strip_tags() on email subject lines so that single angle brackets are allowed - thanks to eightize and esmi
 * Allow remote definition of email address in form - thanks to orion42
-* Added ability to have compulsory categories - thanks to iClimb
+* Added ability to have compulsory categories - proposed by iClimb
-* Apply WordPress the_author filter to the author names to improve plugin compatibility - thanks to SpaciousMind
+* Apply WordPress the_author filter to the author names to improve plugin compatibility - proposed by SpaciousMind
-* Added the ability to track the post ID in the tracking Parameter field - thanks to Laga
+* Added the ability to track the post ID in the tracking Parameter field - proposed by Laga
+* Protect the 's2email' post meta key - proposed by Nally123
 * Fixed some Markdown errors in the ReadMe

 = Version 8.4 by Matthew Robinson =